56quarters/staccato/README.md

 ### Cargo (Rust build tool)

 Staccato is a Rust project.
-If you want to build from source, you'll need the Rust toolchain.
+If you want to install it, you'll need the Rust toolchain.
 For more information about how to install Rust see https://www.rustup.rs/

-After you have Rust installed, you can build Staccato from source.
+After you have Rust installed, you can use Cargo to install Staccato.

 ```
-git clone https://github.com/56quarters/staccato.git && cd staccato
 cargo install --force staccato
 st --help
 ```